Reframe your GMAT approach,

 reframe your future

-Business skills & the GMATThe GMAT is recognised as the gold standard when it comes to getting into business school but many fail to see that studying for it develops more than analytical, verbal, quant, writing and reading skills.
-In fact, the big consulting firms like Bain, BCG and Mckinsey use the GMAT to hunt down the best talent on the market.
+Business skills & the GMATStudying for and taking the GMAT develops more than analytical, verbal, quant, writing and reading skills.
+The GMAT develops business skills.
+In fact, elite consulting firms use the GMAT to hunt down the best talent on the market.

 What are the business skills you need to be succesful in your MBA program and ultimately, in your post-mba career?